ezakto/statiq/README.md

     right;

 This is a [Heredoc](http://en.wikipedia.org/wiki/Here_document)-ish declaration.
-Sections start in a newline with `<<` followed by the section name, and another newline.
+Sections start in a newline, with `<<SECTION_NAME` and another newline.
-Then, you close the section with a newline followed by the section name, a semicolon, and a newline again.
+Then, you close the section with `SECTION_NAME;`.
-Section names must be case-sensitive alphanumeric strings.
+Section names are case-sensitive alphanumeric strings.

 ### Global variables

-Use the "globals" attribute of the `statiq.json` object:
+Use the "globals" property of the `statiq.json` object:

     {
       ...